masonmedia/vuepress-docs/docs/src/guide/repos.md

 ### Add a README.md file

-When selecting options it's best practice to include a `README.md `file.
-While this isn't strictly necessary at setup time, it is key for developers and future project maintenance.
+**Always include a `README.md` file**.
+While this isn't strictly necessary at setup time, it is key for developers and future project maintenance to have a README in every repo.
+Currently TAM has **68 pages of repos**, including 4 for examnple (so far) dedicated solely to Citi projects.
+Without a README and project description (see below), it makes it next to impossible for a dev to navigate this library for specific components, items, notes, whatever, without a previous reference or guidance from a developer who worked on a course.

 ### Add a description

-It's also good practice to include a short project description directly in Bitbucket at setup.
+Similar to the above, it's also good practice to include a short project description directly in Bitbucket at setup.
 This helps developers navigate the TAM Bitbucket home/projects page and is helpful with a large number of repos.